 This seminar is only offered with hands-on labs.

 We will begin with developing a “pseudodevice driver” (sometimes called a “software driver”), then address hardware device access as the progression of the driver permits.
 Either a simple USB or PCI-E device (depending on customer request) is used as the “target” device for most of the example code and lab problems, but the principles presented here apply to nearly all WDF device drivers.

-This sequence follows the usual stages of development for actual driver projects.
+The sequence of lab exercises follows the usual stages of development for actual driver projects: Begin with a “skeleton” driver and an INF file; get the driver to load and complete initialization; and then gradually add functionality.
 By the completion of the seminar, students will have developed, installed, and tested a complete (though somewhat simplistic) driver for the sample device.